ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 The main host plant in Massachusetts is the black cherry tree (Prunus serotina).
 Elsewhere in its wide range Coral Hairstreak is reported to use also wild plum (P. americana, P. angustifolia), chokecherry (P. virginiana), domesticated plum (P. domestica), and even chokeberry (Aronia melanocarpa) (Scott 1986; Opler and Krizek 1984), but these have not been demonstrated for Massachusetts.
 Mello and Hansen (2004:36) suggest beach plum (P. maritima) and possibly shadbush (Amelanchier) for Cape Cod, referring to localized colonies inhabiting beach plum thickets on the outer Cape.
 All these plant species except P. domestica are native to and found in Massachusetts (Sorrie and Somers 1999).

 The egg overwinters, and hatches in spring, just as the new leaves emerge.
 The larvae feed on the new leaves and flowers of the cherry.
-As with most hairstreaks, the larvae are tended by ants, which feed on the honeydew excreted by the larvae (Allen 1997:82; Connecticut Atlas 2007).
+As with most hairstreaks, the larvae are tended by ants, which feed on the honeydew secreted by the larvae (Allen 1997:82; Connecticut Atlas 2007).

 Relative Abundance Today